CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 - /Files/UmbData/setup.sql
 - /Files/UmbData/startup.sh

-Finally edit the appsettings.Development.json file to set the connection string to the database.
+Finally,in the UmbDock projet edit the appsettings.Development.json file so that the Umbraco site can connet to the database in the container rather than the local file version.

     "ConnectionStrings": {
         "umbracoDbDSN": "Server=localhost;Database=UmbracoDb;User Id=sa;Password=SQL_password123;", "umbracoDbDSN_ProviderName": "Microsoft.Data.SqlClient"
-    },

-*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container.*
+    }

 ## 2.2 Build the database image and run the database container

 Before you run the database container, make sure the rest of the files have the the right file endings.
 These files all need to have the Linux line ending (\n) and not the Windows line ending (\r\n).

+*Note : If you are running a local SQL Server on your machine, you will need to stop that server before you can run the database container.*

 Once this is done, build the database image.